antonioalbanese/ProjectMLDL/README.md

 - **owr** folder: contains all the jupyter notebooks that implement an Open World scenario, with a naive rejection strategy and with *our proposal*
 - other: support files and libraries

-Contributors to this project are: Albanese Antonio, Maggio Leonardo and Nedescu Ionut Csmin
+Contributors to this project are: Albanese Antonio, Maggio Leonardo and Nedescu Ionut Cosmin